Pressio/Pressio.github.io/content/algos/hyper.rst

 **We emphasize that if the target application cannot return the residual/velocity at only the sample nodes/elements, Pressio will not be able to provide the code with real hyper-reduction.**

+Although Pressio itself does not contain any sampling methods, some of these are supported in the `pressio-tools repository <https://github.com/Pressio/pressio-tools>`__.

 What type of hyper-reduction does Pressio support?
 =====================================================
 **Pressio supports**